Luke Holman, Commissioning Editor of JEB and Associate Professor at Edinburgh Napier University

 What is the role of the Guest Editors?

-In short, the Guest Editors’ role is to choose the topic of the SI, find authors who can contribute interesting and relevant papers to the SI by the deadline, and provide a small amount of guidance as these authors prepare their manuscripts.
-Guest Editors should ensure that the SI contains a good mixture of complementary papers, without excessive duplication of effort, and are (with JEB’s help) responsible for the peer review process for these manuscripts.
+In short, the Guest Editors’ role is to choose the topic of the SI, find authors who can contribute interesting and relevant papers by the deadline, and provide a small amount of guidance as these authors prepare their manuscripts.
+Guest Editors should ensure that the SI contains a good mixture of complementary papers, without excessive duplication of effort.
+They are then also (with support from our Managing Editor) responsible for the peer review process for these manuscripts to ensure thorough assessment of the contributions and the timely production of the issue as a whole.
 It usually takes Guest Editors 9–12 months to compile an SI, starting from their first requests for papers.

 SIs typically have two or three Guest Editors, who begin by conceiving the scope and title of the SI, then identifying authors who might contribute to the SI.
-The editors then communicate with these authors and secure commitments to contribute papers, and drawing up a provisional table of contents for the SI.
-In practice, it is very likely that some of the authors invited will not be able to provide their papers by the deadline, and so it is good practice to secure enough commitments for 15–18 papers (i.e. more than the usual ~12).
+The editors then communicate with these authors and secure commitments to contribute papers, drawing up a provisional table of contents for the SI.
+In practice, it is very likely that some of the authors invited will not be able to provide their papers by the deadline, and so it is good practice to secure enough commitments for 15–18 papers (i.e. more than the c.12 that we require to fill an issue).
 It is simple to accommodate an excess of papers, but more difficult to deal with a shortfall.
-Some Guest Editors gather these commitments entirely through invitations, e.g. by contacting experts in their field or utilising things like ESEB conference symposia or Special Topic Networks.
+Some Guest Editors gather these commitments entirely through invitations, e.g. by contacting experts in their field or using events like ESEB conference symposia or Special Topic Networks.
 Others find some of the contributions by publishing a ‘Call for papers’ for the SI on the JEB website, and promoting it via social media and mailing lists.

 Authors submit their papers to the SI using the usual JEB submission portal, and the Guest Editor(s) then handle the peer review process via their newly-created Guest Editor account on ScholarOne.
 Specifically, Guest Editors are asked to secure peer review from qualified and impartial reviewers and to write up their editorial decision (based on the reviews plus their own judgement) regarding the suitability of the manuscript for publication in JEB, and in the SI specifically.
-They then pass their editorial decision to a member of the JEB editorial board, who verifies that the peer review process and editorial decision letter reflects JEB’s standards, before affirming the Guest Editor’s decision.
+Their editorial decision will be screened by a senior member of the JEB editorial board, who verifies that the peer review process and editorial decision letter reflects JEB’s standards, before releasing the Guest Editor’s decision to the author(s).
 Guest Editors will have the full support of our Managing Editor in the use of the system and keeping everything on track with the peer review process.

-Accepted manuscripts destined for publication in the SI will be published online as soon as they are ready, so that no author is kept waiting for the release of their paper.
+Accepted manuscripts destined for publication in the SI will be published online as soon as they are ready (Early View), so that no author is kept waiting for the release of their paper.
 Once all SI papers are published online, and the Guest Editors’ Editorial is ready, JEB will compile the Special Issue.

 Advice for those thinking of producing a JEB Special Issue